RenderMan

 Introduction

-This tutorial provides information about the scripting of curves in Maya for use with RenderMan Studio (RMS).
-A similiar tutorial "Rat: Maya Curves to Rman Curves" provides information for RenderMan Artist Tools (RAT).
-The RfM Pro plugin enables Maya curves to be rendered with prman.
-The plugin identifies a Maya curve as one that should be rendered if it has been assigned the attributes,
+This tutorial provides information about the scripting of curves in Maya for use with RenderMan for Maya (RfM).
+RfM identifies a Maya curve as one that should be rendered if it has been assigned the attributes,

 rman__toattr___curveTipWidth